 The Department of Pharmaceutical Sciences offers a program leading to a PhD in Pharmacological Sciences with a Concentration in Pharmaceutical Sciences.
-Students who apply directly to the concentration complete the program requirements as summarized in the sample program Timetable.
-For more detailed information about the course requirement, visit our page in the UCI General Catalogue.
+For detailed information about the program requirements, visit our page in the UCI General Catalogue.

 Alternatively, students may choose to enter through the Medicinal Chemistry and Pharmacology (MCP) graduate gateway program, in which they complete required coursework, lab rotations, and other activities intended to provide a broad foundation in the pharmaceutical sciences.
 At the end of this first year of this interdisciplinary training, they transition from MCP into the Pharmaceutical Sciences Concentration (or other participating program with MCP) to begin their more focused doctoral research under the guidance of a faculty member; current areas of study in Pharmaceutical Sciences include:

 - Medicinal chemistry